fdietz/vue_components_book_manuscript/4-component-composition-with-scoped-slots.md

 });
 ```

-You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-1).
+I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-4/example-1).

-How can we refactor this into a reusable component?
-And how can be model this so the client of the component can decide how to render the list item?
+In the next step we refactor this code into a reusable list component and our goal is to leave it up to the client of the component to decide what and how to render the list item.

+## Refactor to List component

-Let's start with the implementation of a List component:
+Let's start with the implementation of the List component:

 ```js
 Vue.component("List", {